DSoeldi/ESC_202_Semester_project/README.md

 ## @raphi
 - I saw that in your Random Walk function for Zombies, there are only 4 possible directions, in which the Zombies, can walk.
 Is this how we want to do it?
-We could also use an n.random.uniform(a,b) to generate an infinte amount of random directions! (- anais)
+We could also use an n.random.uniform(a,b) to generate an infinte possibility of random directions! (- anais)

 ## @anais